 used by a local whisky distillery nearer the shore.

-noted that unless an airship base could be set up before
+noted that unless an airship base could be set up before September

-was also discussed that rigid airship sheds should not be placed this far north,
+that rigid airship sheds should not be placed this far north,

 as it was deemed the fleet would not operate in more northerly

 latitudes.
 It was noted that if there would be engagement

 of the enemy, then it would be around the Firth of Forth,

 which already had protection from the air.

 a portable Submarine Scout shed be sent at short notice to

 Caldale, and a month later in May 1916, the airship station